NGC provides onboard optical navigation for autonomous terrain-relative navigation.

 Crater-Based Navigation

 Absolute navigation matches the perceived environment with an onboard map.
 The absolute navigation system developed by NGC is a crater-based technique designed to autonomously provide Moon-relative position estimates for a lander.
 This fully autonomous technique processes camera images during the descent, extracts craters and matches the detected craters to a pre-stored reference crater map.
 The reference map is built prior to landing based on a Digital Elevation Model (DEM) of the Moon surface or orbital imagery.
 The image processing software is complemented by extended Kalman filtering algorithms to provide real-time state estimation.
-The system will be operated by Firefly Aerospace on its first lunar landing mission with its Blue Ghost Lander.
+The system was operated with success by Firefly Aerospace in 2025 on its first lunar landing mission with its Blue Ghost Lander.

 Synthetic Images